Ritik1104/TIMEPASS/README.md

 # Reaction-Tester-Game
-Its a simple game made by javascript
+Its a simple game made by Javascript/HTML